Hair Fairies

 Hair Fairies is a chain of clinical salons dedicated to the removal of head lice.
-The company's headquarters are located in Los Angeles, California, and there are Hair Fairies stores in Los Angeles, San Francisco, San Diego, New York City, Fairfield, Burlingame, Seattle, Portland, Dallas, Chicago, and Atlanta.
-Hair Fairies features a range of natural, non-toxic products that include such ingredients as rosemary, aloe vera, lavender and peppermint oil.
-Hair Fairies was founded in 1999 by Maria Botham, who is currently the company President.
+Headquartered in Los Angeles, California, the company operates stores in Los Angeles, San Francisco, San Diego, New York City, Fairfield, Burlingame, Seattle, Portland, Dallas, Chicago, and Atlanta.
+Hair Fairies products contain ingredients such as rosemary, aloe vera, lavender, and peppermint oil.
+The company was founded in 1999 by Maria Botham, who currently serves as its president.